 The final aspect of security is that you don’t get any system updates provided by Google unless they are delivered by the phone supplier or carrier.
 So while Google has issued security patches up to June 2017, my phone is still at version June 2016.
 But I don’t think that there’s any easy way around this (other than rooting the phone) and maybe that’s done on purpose so that people keep updating their phones.
 And then there was that pesky issue with ads, which looks to be mainly, though not completely, solved with the installation of DNS66.
 This basically creates a HOSTS file of known ad delivery sites and blocks them.
 This is a simple text file that the OS reads before allowing an IP address to download anything.
 If the IP address features in the HOSTS file, the address is blocked.
 I’ve been using this instead of an ad blocker on my PC for years and it successfully blocks pretty much all ads and unwanted rubbish (except when using Opera, which can’t read a HOSTS file but has it’s own ad blocker).

-I was close to going back to my Windows phone after all of this, but I decided to give the Android phone some time and, in part two, I’ll cover how things have been travelling with this new device.
+I was close to going back to my Windows phone after all of this, but I decided to give the Android phone some time and, in Part 2, I’ll cover how things have been travelling with this new device.

 Update 1: Not long after posting this, another episode of Android malware was revealed: